grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Quoted attribute names

-It's possible that attributes name can contain terminal characters, to search span attributes with terminal character you can use quoted attribute syntax.
-A quoted attirbute should be enclosed inside double quote and all characters between the quotes will be considered part of the attribute name.
+Attribute names can contain terminal characters, such as a period (`.`).
+To search span attributes with terminal characters, you can use quoted attribute syntax.
+A quoted attribute should be enclosed inside double quotes, for example, `"example one"`.
+All characters between the quotes are considered part of the attribute name.

-For example, to find span with attribute name `attribute name with space` one can use the following query
+For example, to find span with attribute name `attribute name with space`, you can use the following query:
 ```
 { ."attribute name with space" = "value" }
 ```

-Also, you can use quoted attributes syntax with non-quoted attribute syntax as well.
+You can use quoted attributes syntax with non-quoted attribute syntax.

-Fox example, below syntax is a valid traceql query.
+For example, the syntax below is a valid TraceQL query.
 ```
 { span.attribute."attribute name with space" = "value" }
 ```

+{{% admonition type="note" %}}
-Note: Only `\"` and `\\` escape sequence are supported as of now.
+Currently, only `\"` and `\\` escape sequence are supported.
+{{% /admonition %}}

 ### Comparison operators